rbjr/HSWebsite/README.md

 # HSWebsite
-This is the source for our flagship...our own site...let's maker her fly, boys.
+This is the source for our flagship...our own site...let's make her fly, gents.